 - Red Tomato’s General FAQ Sell Sheet for buyers

 - Red Tomato’s Pollinator FAQ Sell Sheet for buyers

 Key Messages to focus on:

 An organic protocol works well for growing tree fruit in the arid regional climate of western Washington.
-Even though the Northeast grows some of the best apples in the world, over 93% of certified organic apples sold in the US come from western Washington.
-The climate in the Eastern US is very different – much more rain; twice as many diseases; over sixty species of damaging insects – and the national organic standards do not always offer the most sustainable treatments for those conditions.
+Even though the Northeast grows some of the best apples in the world, over 93% of certified organic apples sold in the U.S. come from western Washington.
+The climate in the Eastern U.S. is very different – much more rain; twice as many diseases; more than 60 species of damaging insects – and the national organic standards do not always offer the most sustainable treatments for those conditions.

 - Energy and Waste Management

-In addition, Eco Apple and Eco Peach certification each have unique crop-specific guidelines, designed to offer advanced management techniques for specific fruits and pests.
-All protocols are available on-line, along with additional information at https://redtomato.org/eco.
+In addition, Eco Apple and Eco Stone Fruit certifications each have unique crop-specific guidelines, designed to offer advanced management techniques for specific fruits and pests.
+All protocols are available online, along with a Quick Guide to reference for implementation.